 Poor Weather Conditions

-In high winds, tall vehicles like SUVs are more likely to be pushed off balance.
+Bad weather increases the likelihood of rollover accidents.
+Rain, snow, or ice reduces tire traction, making it harder for drivers to control their vehicles.
+Taller vehicles, like SUVs and trucks, are more likely to be pushed off balance.
 This can lead to a vehicle rollover on highways or open roads.

 Drivers must adjust their speed and behavior in poor weather.
 Slowing down, avoiding sudden movements, and keeping tires in good condition can help lessen the risk of accidents.